Nandini26singh/black-friday-deals/README.md

-# Black Friday & Cyber Monday Deals 2025 - Developers & Designers
+# Best Black Friday Deals 2025 - Developers & Designers

 The ultimate **Black Friday** and **Cyber Monday 2025** Deals collection for developers, designers, and makers.